rvagner42/Unity---Tanks-game/README.md

 - Moving the mouse will change the direction of the canon/camera, FPS-style.

 The enemy AI is basic : it will go after the closest enemy (be it the player or another tank).

+When the player's hp reach 0, the game restarts automatically.